 If you have a metal survival canteen, you can boil water right in the canteen.
 However, I still recommend bringing a bushcraft pot since it is better suited for tasks like cooking meals.
 You can also use the pot to hold things like foraged berries if you don’t have a basket.

 *Note it’s possible to make a pot out of birch bark, but this is one of the higher-level bushcraft skills which takes a lot of practice to master.

 7. Clothing and Footwear

 Where backpacking and camping clothing is usually made from high-tech synthetics, bushcraft clothing uses natural fibers.
-Wool is a favorite and, while I admittedly don’t make them myself, I love the wool socks, leggings, and sweater that I bought from a local grandma.
+Wool is a favorite, and while I don’t make them myself, I love the wool socks, leggings, and sweater I bought from a local grandma.

-Military surplus is also popular for bushcrafting as it’s cheap and the material is durable, as is leather footwear.
-When the weather turns very cold, then fur-lined clothing is the way to go.
+Military surplus is also popular for bushcrafting as it’s cheap, and the material is durable, as is leather footwear.
+When the weather turns very cold, fur-lined clothing is the way to go.
 If you aren’t a purist, then splurge on quality clothing from brands like Fjallraven.

-A shovel is a bushcraft tool which doesn’t get as much attention as tools like knives, but life in nature without a shovel can get uncomfortable quickly.
+A shovel is a bushcraft tool that doesn’t get as much attention as tools like knives, but life in nature without a shovel can get uncomfortable quickly.